HomeResourcesAI Visibility vs. SEO

 AI Visibility

-AI's training data + real-time web retrieval: entity clarity, structured data, citation authority, review signals
+Training data plus web retrieval where available: entity clarity, structured data, source authority, review signals

 04